-Details of the Company's share option schemes and the share options issued under the schemes are included in Note 29 to the consolidated financial statements.
+Details of the Company's share option schemes and the share options issued under the schemes are included in Note 30 to the consolidated financial statements.

-29. SHARE OPTION SCHEMES
+30. SHARE OPTION SCHEMES

-The Group's share option scheme (the "2013 Scheme") was adopted pursuant to a resolution passed on 30 May 2013 for the primary purpose of providing incentives to eligible participants.
+The Company's share option scheme (the "Scheme") was adopted pursuant to a resolution passed on 25 May 2023 as to provide incentives and rewards to eligible participants who contribute to the success of the business of the Group.